dockstore/dockstore-documentation/docs/getting-started/github-apps/migrating-workflows-to-github-apps.rst

 Creating a .dockstore.yml File
 -------------------------------

 Once the GitHub app is installed on the correct repo, the next step is to create a ``/.dockstore.yml`` file.
-We'll cover a very straigtforward example first, but depending on how you configured the workflow during registration and whether your GitHub repository houses multiple workflows published on Dockstore, there will be additional steps to writing your ``/.dockstore.yml`` file.
+We'll cover a very straightforward example first, but depending on how you configured the workflow during registration and whether your GitHub repository houses multiple workflows published on Dockstore, there will be additional steps to writing your ``/.dockstore.yml`` file.